hal/testsuite.next/README.md

 ## Run Tests

 In order to run tests you need a running WildFly / JBoss EAP server with an insecure management interface.
+The easiest way is to use the provided scripts `start-wildfly.sh` and `stop-wildfly.sh`.
+They use the docker image [halconsole/hal-wildfly](https://hub.docker.com/r/halconsole/hal-wildfly/) which is based on [jboss/wildfly:11.0.0.Final](https://hub.docker.com/r/jboss/wildfly/) and includes the latest HAl.next console plus standalone configuration with an insecure management interface.

-Use the following commands to remove the security realm from the management interface:
+If you rather want to use a custom WildFly instance, use the following commands to remove the security realm from the management interface:

 Standalone